5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 Since any match that starts and ends with a quote is text by definition the function returns those untouched.
 Anything that starts with a lamp symbol is a comment, so they are returned untouched as well.
 That leaves the hits for the real variable names: they are exchanged against `Hello world`.

-Naturally transformation functions gives you enormous power: you can do whatever you like.
+Transformation functions give you enormous power: you can do whatever you like.

 Note that transformation functions can be specified with `⎕S` as well.